 Programming in C# - 20483 Course Outline

-This training course teaches the programming skills that are required for developers to create Windows applications using the C# language.
-During their five days in the classroom, students review the basics of C# program structure, language syntax, and implementation details, and then consolidate their knowledge throughout the week as they build an application that incorporates several features of the .NET Framework 4.5.
+This training course teaches developers the programming skills that are required for developers to create Windows applications using the Visual C# language.
+During their five days in the classroom students review the basics of Visual C# program structure, language syntax, and implementation details, and then consolidate their knowledge throughout the week as they build an application that incorporates several features of the .NET Framework 4.7.

 This course is not designed for students who are new to programming; it is targeted at professional developers with at least one month of experience programming in an object-oriented environment.